hirak99/dupefi/README.md

 ```

 # Advanced Usage (Linux)
-By itself, dupefi doesn't provide options for acting on the duplicate files -
+By itself, dupefi doesn't act on the duplicate files.

-e.g. to delete them.
-It is designed with the Linux philosophy in mind, so that
-you can use it with other commands to do that and more.
+However it's designed to be usable in conjunction with other Linux commands to organize them.

-Some examples are shown below.
+Few examples are shown below.

 ## Hard Link All Duplicates

 One liner -
 > **Warning**
-> This command will run immediately, and
+> This command will run immediately, and the effects will be irreversible.
+> In particular, existing attributes of files replaced with hard links will be lost.

 ```bash
 # WARNING: This will run immediately and will be irreversible.